 If you are facing this issue for the first time on your computer, a reboot can fix the problem for you.

 Follow this process to restart your device without a mouse.

-After rebooting, check if your problem has fixed or not.
+After rebooting, Wait for 5 minutes, so that everything loads up in your PC.
+After that Just connect your Moose again. check if your problem has fixed or not.
 If the problem is still there go for the next fix.

 Fix-2 Change mouse properties

 According to some user’s reports, “Turn on ClickLock” has fixed the problem for them.
 You can follow these steps to change the mouse properties on your computer-

 1. Press Windows key+R to launch Run, and type this command and hit Enter.

 2. Press ‘T‘ from your keyboard to “Turn on ClickLock“, and then press ‘Tab‘ for 2 times to highlight Click Lock Option.

 3. Make sure , its is unchecked.
 If it is checked, just press space key to uncheck it.

 4. Now, Press Tab again and Hit enter key.